Introduction

 Measuring the Success of Your Marketing Plan

-Return on investment (ROI) is a critical metric for measuring the success of your marketing plan.
-It helps you to determine whether your marketing efforts are generating revenue or not.
-To calculate ROI, you need to compare the cost of your marketing campaign with the revenue generated from it.
-If your ROI is positive, it means that your marketing plan is successful, and if it’s negative, you need to re-evaluate your strategy.
+Calculate ROI Return on investment (ROI) is a critical metric.
+It tells you if your marketing efforts are bringing in more money than they cost.
+To calculate ROI, compare the cost of your marketing campaign with the revenue it generates.
+A positive ROI means you’re making money, while a negative one means you need to rethink your strategy.

 Adapting Your Marketing Plan to Changing Market Conditions